Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool fetches real-time cryptocurrency prices and market data, listing specific fields (current price, 24h change, market cap, volume).
-It distinguishes from sibling tools like get_stock_data and get_exchange_rates by focusing on crypto.
+The description clearly states the tool fetches real-time cryptocurrency prices and 24-hour market data for multiple coins, listing specific return fields (USD price, 24h change, market cap, volume).
+This specific verb+resource combination distinguishes it from sibling tools like get_stock_data and get_exchange_rates.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.